GigaGreninja/GigaGreninja/README.md

 Hi there!
-Not much to say about me except that I am a programmer in training.
+I'm a Computer Science student and rising college freshman.
+Feel free to check out my projects!